mlm-games/pomodorot/README.md

 A simple, customizable Pomodoro timer application built with Godot.

+Mainly made for getting up every 20 mins (to follow the 20 min rule of looking away for 20 secs and even maintaining proper blood circ.)

 ## Features

 - Pomodoro technique timing with work sessions and breaks